wildhaber/tracky/README.md

 }
 ```

-**orientation**
+---

+#### orientation

-Tracks device orientation on x/y/z axis.
+> Tracks device orientation on x/y/z axis.
 Defined by the angle of alpha/beta/gamma.
 Values are in degree or percent.

-_Default classNames_
+**Default classNames**

 If no custom css class-name is defined.
 Tracky creates a unique name by the given values by default.
 Note that the %-digit will be replaced by 'pc' (percent).